 A lower-than-expected tax rate and stabilizing demand for heart-rhythm devices like defibrillators also helped the quarter’s results, Matson said.

-Fourth-quarter net income (MDT) increased 28 percent to $991 million, or 94 cents a share, from $776 million, or 72 cents, a year earlier, the company said in the statement.
+Fourth-quarter net income (MDT:US) increased 28 percent to $991 million, or 94 cents a share, from $776 million, or 72 cents, a year earlier, the company said in the statement.
 Revenue rose 3.1 percent to $4.3 billion as cardiovascular sales gained 9 percent to $958 million.

 The company is emerging from a rough patch as sales become steady in markets that struggled since the recession, Chief Executive Officer Omar Ishrak said.
 The success of the Resolute stent and RestoreSensor, a spinal cord stimulator, show the company is benefiting from its innovation, while demand in emerging markets bodes well for growth, he said.